xiaoliangstd/unitree_guide-docs/source/docs/Common/RobotNetwork.rst

 ping
 ^^^^
-The function of the ping command is to test whether communication can be established with the specified IP address.
+The ping command is used to test whether communication can be established with the specified IP address.
-Here is an example for testing whether communication is established with main control board.
+Here is an example that testing whether communication is established with main control board.
 ::
    ping 192.168.123.10